wp-plugins/contact-form-builder/readme.txt

 If any problem occurs, please contact us at  [info@web-dorado.com](mailto:info@web-dorado.com).

 == Changelog ==

+= 1.0.13 =
+remove spacing on the top of the form

+= 1.0.12 =
+bug fixed in address field

 = 1.0.11 =
 bug address field structure fixed

 = 1.0.10 =
 bug fixed in update